FutureInfinite/Kyozo/README.md

 			order by salary desc
 		) T1

-The previous script uses the aspect nested queries.
+The previous script uses aspects of nested queries.
 The inner query is what actually retrieves the result and the outer query finalized to the requested result.

 ---